Voyages of Christopher Columbus: Funding campaign

 Around 1484, King John II of Portugal submitted Columbus's proposal to his experts, who rejected it on the basis that Columbus's estimation of a travel distance of 2,400 nautical miles was about four times too low (which was accurate).

-In 1486, Columbus was granted an audience with the Catholic Monarchs, and he presented his plans to Isabella.
+In 1486, Columbus was granted an audience with the Catholic Monarchs, and he presented his plans to Queen Isabella.
 She referred these to a committee, which determined that Columbus had grossly underestimated the distance to Asia.
 Pronouncing the idea impractical, they advised the monarchs not to support the proposed venture.
-To keep Columbus from taking his ideas elsewhere, and perhaps to keep their options open, the Catholic Monarchs gave him an allowance, totaling about 14,000 maravedís for the year, or about the annual salary of a sailor.
+To keep Columbus from taking his ideas elsewhere, and perhaps to keep their options open, the Catholic Monarchs nonetheless gave him an allowance, totaling about 14,000 maravedís for the year, or about the annual salary of a sailor.

 In 1488 Columbus again appealed to the court of Portugal, receiving a new invitation for an audience with John II.
-This again proved unsuccessful, in part because not long afterwards Bartolomeu Dias returned to Portugal following a successful rounding of the southern tip of Africa.
+This again proved unsuccessful, in part because not long afterwards, Bartolomeu Dias returned to Portugal following a successful rounding of the southern tip of Africa.
 With an eastern sea route now under its control, Portugal was no longer interested in trailblazing a western trade route to Asia crossing unknown seas.

-In May 1489, Isabella sent Columbus another 10,000 maravedis, and the same year the Catholic Monarchs furnished him with a letter ordering all cities and towns under their domain to provide him food and lodging at no cost.
+In May 1489, Isabella sent Columbus another 10,000 maravedís, and the same year the Catholic Monarchs furnished him with a letter ordering all cities and towns under their domain to provide him food and lodging at no cost.